Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

 \subsection{Data on the relevant institutional features}

 Our standardized coding of relevant institutional features is based on the prototypical redistricting process shown in Figure~\ref{fig-game}.
-First, an initial map drawer proposes a plan, which may be vetoed by other actors.
-If the plan is not vetoed, it can be challenged in court or not.
+First, an initial map drawer proposes a plan that may be vetoed by other actors.
+If the plan is not vetoed, it can be challenged in court.
 If it is vetoed, there is another round of map drawing.
 If a plan is vetoed twice, or if the initial map drawer cannot agree on a plan, then a different institution (often a court) must resolve the stalemate and adopt a plan.

 Every state's process can be described as a subset of this prototype.
-For example, in Alabama, the legislature draws congressional districts, subject to a governor's veto, and there is no mechanism for state court review.
-Thus, Alabama's process would be described by the ``Drawer'' and ``Veto 1'' steps only in Round 1 of the Figure~\ref{fig-game} process.
+For example, in Michigan, a commission draws congressional districts, resolves any stalemates, and there is an explicit mechanism for state court review.
+Thus, Michigan's process would be described by the ``Drawer'' step in Round 1 and ``Stalemates'' steps only in Figure~\ref{fig-game}.

-For each state, we record which institutional body, if any, acts at each step, and which party, if any, controls that institution.
+For each state, we record which institutional body, if any, acts at each step and which party, if any, controls that institution.
 We also collected additional information relevant to modeling redistricting processes and court review, such as whether the state's redistricting plans were subject to DOJ preclearance before 2013,\footnote{The \emph{Shelby} decision was handed down in 2013, ending DOJ preclearance.} and which institutional body ended up drawing the plan that was used in the first postcensal elections.
-Most procedural details are straightforward, and the information for coding is readily available in public data from each state.\footnote{For instance, from \url{https://redistricting.lls.edu/}.} Furthermore, many states have similar redistricting procedures that are easily classified under the categories we defined earlier.
+Most procedural details are straightforward, and the information for coding is readily available in public data from each state (see e.g., \url{https://redistricting.lls.edu/}).
+Furthermore, many states have similar redistricting procedures that are easily classified under the categories we defined earlier.

 Appendix~\ref{sec-app-coding} explains in detail how each of these variables was coded and describes special cases.
 Figure~\ref{fig-process} of the previous section graphically summarizes this dataset for 2020 while Table~\ref{tbl-coding} of the Appendix presents all the variables across states in both 2010 and 2020.